zzzze/bytemd/README.md

 }

 // if we choose step 7:
-import type { BytemdPlugin } from 'bytemd' import remarkMath from 'remark-math'
+import type { BytemdPlugin } from '@flicmd/bytemd'
+import remarkMath from 'remark-math'
 +import rehypeKatex from 'rehype-katex'